CloudLabsAI-Azure/AIW-Security-Immersion/Labs/Modules/Module-1-Getting-Started-with-the-Environment.md

 3. Click on **Install agents**, if the button is greyed out, then it's already set to **On**.

-4. Return to Azure security Center blade and click on **Pricing & settings**.
+4. Return to Azure security Center blade and click on **Pricing & settings** from the left pane.

 5. Your subscription should be listed here and the Azure Defender plan should appear **On** (if it does not, close your browser session and open a new one).